megaport/terraform-provider-megaport/docs/data-sources/ixs.md

 ### Optional

 - `product_uid` (String) The unique identifier of a specific IX to look up.
-If not provided, all active IXs are returned.
+Must be the UID of an IX: the API has no product-type check on this lookup, so passing the UID of another product (port, MCR, MVE, etc.) returns undefined field values instead of an error.
+If not provided, all active IXs are returned; a product_uid lookup can also return an inactive IX.

 ### Read-Only